Crystal symmetry in ONETEP

 We also leverage the fact that if the cell we are calculating is not primitive, we’ll have pure non-primitive translation operations, and if a G-vector is not commensurate with the total number of non-primitive translations, it will have zero amplitude so we can avoid applying symmetry operations to these G-vectors altogether.

-In ONETEP, instead of using full time-reversal operations to symmetrise the spin polarised charge density, the entire crystal symmetry is lowered by treating the atoms that belong to the same species but have different initial magnetic moments as if they belong to different species.
+In ONETEP, the entire crystal symmetry is lowered by treating the atoms that belong to the same species but have different initial configurations (e.g., magnetic moments) as if they belong to different species.
+Doing this allows the possibility for the lower symmetry magnetic structure (such as antiferromagnetic) to relax into a higher symmetry structure (such as ferrimagnetic).

 Number of symmetry operations = NUMBER